TechHutTV/homelab/monitoring/unraid/README.md

   bucket = "unraidbucket"
 ```

 In your appdata directory on Unraid make a new folder called telegraf.
 Within your telegraf folder, upload the edited telegraf.conf file.
-The file path will look like this if you are following the default Unriad setup. ```/mnt/user/appdata/telegraf/telegraf.conf ```
+The file path will look like this if you are following the default Unraid setup. ```/mnt/user/appdata/telegraf/telegraf.conf ```

-## Setting up the conatiner
+## Setting up the container

 Use the official Telegraf container from the Applications page.
-We will be using the [golift/telegraf](https://hub.docker.com/golift/telegraf) in place of the office image as it includes some packages needed for full monitoring of the hardware.
+We will be using the [golift/telegraf](https://hub.docker.com/golift/telegraf) in place of the official image as it includes some packages needed for full monitoring of the hardware.
 ### Change the following:

 Repository: ```golift/telegraf```